 Ajay Tyagi gets 18 months' extension as SEBI chairman

 Tyagi, a 1984 batch IAS (retired) officer of Himachal Pradesh cadre, was appointed as the SEBI chairman in March 2017 for three years.
-He was in March this year given a six-month extension till August.
+He was earlier this year given a six-month extension till August.

 ALSO READ